Sanity Checks for Saliency Maps: Conclusion and future work

 \subsubsection{Acknowledgments}

 We thank the Google PAIR team for open source implementation of the methods used in this work.
-We thank Martin Wattenberg and other members of the Google Brain team for critical feedback that helped improved the work.
+We thank Martin Wattenberg and other members of the Google Brain team for critical feedback and helpful discussions that helped improved the work.
 Lastly, we thank anonymous reviewers for feedback that helped improve the manuscript.
+We are also grateful to Leon Sixt for pointing out a bug in our Guided Backprop experiments in an earlier version of this work.

 { \bf Appendix}